turbot/steampipe-plugin-onepassword/docs/tables/onepassword_item_password.md

   tags @> '["amazon-use"]';
 ```

-### List passwords that are less than 8 characters
+### List passwords that are less than 8 characters in length

 ```sql
 select